The Hard Way (1943 film): Production

 Both Bette Davis and Ginger Rogers initially were offered the role of Helen, but both declined.
 Ida Lupino was cast.
-Shaw wanted Howard Hawks or William Wyler to direct the film, but because they were busy with other projects, producer Jerry Wald hired Vincent Sherman.
+Irwin Shaw wanted Howard Hawks or William Wyler to direct the film, but because they were busy with other projects, producer Jerry Wald hired Vincent Sherman.

 Portions of a documentary film by Pare Lorentz were used to represent the mining town of Green Hill.
 To achieve a more realistic feel during the scenes that took place in Green Hill, neither Lupino nor Leslie wore makeup.

-The film's first and last scenes were added at Jack L. Warner's insistence that Lupino appear more glamorous in the opening scene.
+The film's first and last scenes were added at Jack L. Warner's insistence, who also demanded that Lupino appear more glamorous in the film's opening.